equinor/septic-config-generator/docs/Howto_SCG.md

 ## About

-SEPTIC config generator (scg) is a tool to generate SEPTIC config files based on one or more template files and one or more Excel- or CSV-tables containing substitution values.
+Septic config generator (scg) is a tool to generate Septic config files based on one or more template files and one or more Excel- or CSV-tables containing substitution values.
 A yaml-based config file specifies how the templates should be combined by inserting values from the tables in locations identified by labels.

 ## Introduction

-Upon inspecting a SEPTIC configuration file, you will find that it can be divided into segments where some segments are static while others are repeated for several wells (or some other entity) with only minor modifications.
+Upon inspecting a Septic configuration file, you will find that it can be divided into segments where some segments are static while others are repeated for several wells (or some other entity) with only minor modifications.

-For example: The initial `System` section of the SEPTIC config is a static part that only occurs once.
+For example: The initial `System` section of the Septic config is a static part that only occurs once.
 The following `SopcProc` section usually contains a static header followed by the definition of a number of `SopcXvr` .
 The latter part usually consists of many repeating values for all wells.
 Following this, you will normally have one or more `DmmyAppl` sections that contain a mixture of common elements and per-well elements, and similarly for other sections.

-By extracting these segments and placing them into separate template files, where the repeating parts are replaced by identifier tags, this tool can recombine the templates into a fully working SEPTIC config.
+By extracting these segments and placing them into separate template files, where the repeating parts are replaced by identifier tags, this tool can recombine the templates into a fully working Septic config.
 Some key advantages are:

 - Changes made to one well can be quickly propagated to other wells.
 - Adding wells to an existing config can be is as simple as specifying some key information for the new wells and